As we move toward June and the start of winter, it is worthwhile to be mindful of winter pests that can lurk around your home in the colder months.

 They attach themselves to clothes such as jumpers or hide in our bags.
 They are most known for attaching themselves to blankets and doonas and living in our beds, hence their name – bed bugs.

 German cockroaches are a breed of cockroach that like to find warm places to procreate in the winter.

 Your home, which is both warm and containing plenty of food, is a prime place for this breed of cockroach to hide.

-German cockroaches are an introduced species not native to Australia, but they are a particularly difficult try and get rid of.
+German cockroaches are an introduced species that are not native to Australia, but they are particularly difficult to try and get rid of.

 However, getting rid of them is an absolute necessity.
 Cockroaches spread disease and can contaminate the food in your home.

 Termites are active all year round, so you must be as vigilant against them in winter as you are in summer.